coin-or-tools/BuildTools/docs/Home.md

 # BuildTools wiki

-This page used to help users and project managers to find information about COIN-OR.
+This page used to help both users and project managers to find information about COIN-OR.
 Much of it has been moved to https://coin-or.github.io.
-Information that is particular for the use of the BuildTools project and/or the use of autotools will be collected here for now:
+Information for project managers that is particular for the use of the BuildTools project and/or the use of autotools is provided here:

 - [Working with the GNU Autotools](./autotools)
 - [Autotools Basics](./autotools-intro)